 Paragraph

-Introduction IN1- IN15
+Introduction IN1-IN15

 Objective 1

-Scope 2 - 8
+Scope 2-8

-Definitions 9 - 10
+Definitions 9-10

-Embedded Derivatives 11 - 15
+Embedded Derivatives 11-15

-Recognition and Derecognition 16 - 44
+Recognition and Derecognition 16-44

 Initial Recognition 16

 Derecognition of a Financial Asset 17-37

-Transfers that Qualify for Derecognition 26 - 30
+Transfers that Qualify for Derecognition 26-30

 Transfers that do not Qualify for Derecognition 31

-Continuing Involvement in Transferred Assets 32 - 37
+Continuing Involvement in Transferred Assets 32-37

-All Transfers 38 - 39
+All Transfers 38-39

 Regular Way Purchases and Sales of a Financial Asset 40

-Derecognition of a Financial Liability 41 - 44
+Derecognition of a Financial Liability 41-44

-Measurement 45 - 79
+Measurement 45-79

-Initial Measurement of Financial Assets and Financial Liabilities 45 - 46
+Initial Measurement of Financial Assets and Financial Liabilities 45-46

-Subsequent Measurement of Financial Assets 47 - 48
+Subsequent Measurement of Financial Assets 47-48

 Subsequent Measurement of Financial Liabilities 49

-Fair Value Considerations 50 - 52
+Fair Value Considerations 50-52

-Reclassifications 53 - 63
+Reclassifications 53-63

-Gains and Losses 64 - 66
+Gains and Losses 64-66

-Impairment and Uncollectibility of Financial Assets 67 - 68
+Impairment and Uncollectibility of Financial Assets 67-79

-Financial Assets Carried at Amortized Cost 72 - 74
+Financial Assets Carried at Amortized Cost 72-74

 Financial Assets Carried at Cost 75

-Available-For-Sale Financial Assets 76 - 79
+Available-For-Sale Financial Assets 76-79

-Hedging 80 - 113
+Hedging 80-113

-Hedging Instruments 81 - 86
+Hedging Instruments 81-86

-Qualifying Hedging Instruments 81 - 82
+Qualifying Hedging Instruments 81-82

-Designation of Hedging Instruments 83 - 86
+Designation of Hedging Instruments 83-86

-Hedged Items 87 - 94
+Hedged Items 87-94

-Qualifying Items 87 - 89
+Qualifying Items 87-89

-Designation of Financial Items as Hedged Items 90 - 91
+Designation of Financial Items as Hedged Items 90-91

 Designation of Non-Financial Items as Hedged Items 92

-Designation of Groups of Items as Hedged Items 93 - 94
+Designation of Groups of Items as Hedged Items 93-94

-Hedge Accounting 95 - 113
+Hedge Accounting 95-113

-Fair Value Hedges 99 - 105
+Fair Value Hedges 99-105

-Cash Flow Hedges 106 - 112
+Cash Flow Hedges 106-112

 Hedges of a Net Investment 113

-Transitional Provisions 114 - 123
+Transition 114-123

-Effective Date 124 - 126
+Effective Date 124-126

-Appendix A - Application Guidance
+Appendix A: Application Guidance

-Appendix B - Reassessment of Embedded Derivatives
+Appendix B: Reassessment of Embedded Derivatives

-Appendix C - Hedges of a Net Investment in a Foreign Operation
+Appendix C: Hedges of a Net Investment in a Foreign Operation

-Appendix D - Amendments to other IPSASs
+Appendix D: Amendments to Other IPSASs

 Basis for Conclusions

+Implementation Guidance

 Illustrative Examples

-Implementation Guidance

 Comparison with IAS 39

-International Public Sector Accounting Standard XX (ED 38), "Financial Instruments: Recognition and Measurement" is set out in paragraphs 1-126 and Appendices A - D. All the paragraphs have equal authority except as noted otherwise.
-IPSAS XX should be read in the context of its objective, the Basis for Conclusions, and the "Preface to International Public Sector Accounting Standards."
-IPSAS 3, "Accounting Policies, Changes in Accounting Estimates and Errors" provides a basis for selecting and applying accounting policies in the absence of explicit guidance.
+International Public Sector Accounting Standard 29, "Financial Instruments: Recognition and Measurement," is set out in paragraphs 1-126.
+All the paragraphs have equal authority.
+IPSAS 29 should be read in the context of its objective, the Basis for Conclusions, and the "Preface to International Public Sector Accounting Standards."
+IPSAS 3, "Accounting Policies, Changes in Accounting Estimates and Errors," provides a basis for selecting and applying accounting policies in the absence of explicit guidance.

 IN1.
-IPSAS XX (ED 38) prescribes recognition and measurement principles for financial instruments and is primarily drawn from IAS 39, "Financial Instruments: Recognition and Measurement" (including final and certain proposed amendments published up to December 31, 2008).
+IPSAS 29 prescribes recognition and measurement principles for financial instruments and is primarily drawn from IAS 39, "Financial Instruments: Recognition and Measurement" (as at December 31, 2008, including certain amendments published by the IASB as part of its "Improvements to IFRSs" issued in April 2009).